Black hole solutions in Cotton gravity coupled to nonlinear electrodynamics: BLACK HOLE SOLUTIONS

 To examine the behavior of the metric function \eqref{eq:A(r)_I} we first identify potential horizons through the condition $g^{-1}_{rr} (r_H) = 0$ (which coincides with the Killing horizon $g_{tt}(r_H) = 0$ for every model in this work), where the radius $r_H$ denotes the radial coordinate of an event horizon.
 Thus, we search for solutions of

 Additionally, we assess the nature of such horizons by computing the first derivative of $A(r)$

-which signals the presence of a degenerate horizon, should it be satisfied as well.
-Together, Eqs.\;\eqref{eq:hor_cond1} and \eqref{eq:hor_cond2} allow us to determine critical values of the model's free parameters $q, \Lambda$ and $\gamma$ which give rise to extreme configurations (i.e. containing at least one degenerate horizon).
-This process is done for all parameters, by fixing two of them and leaving one as a free parameter.
+which signals the presence of a degenerate horizon should it be satisfied as well.
+Together, Eqs.\;\eqref{eq:hor_cond1} and \eqref{eq:hor_cond2} allow us to determine critical parameter values of a given model which give rise to extreme configurations (i.e., containing at least one degenerate horizon).
 We note that in this approach, the parameter values are chosen with the aim of exploring the range of possible geometrical structures.
 This often leads to values well above any constraints found in literature, particularly for the $\Lambda$ and $\gamma$ constants.
 Throughout all the models in this work, all quantities are normalized with with respect to the mass parameter $M$ (e.g. $q$ is expressed in units of $M$).
 Such a choice facilitates comparisons between all the considered models, as well as with others such as the Schwarzschild geometry.

-For Model I, we begin by exploring the critical values of $q$ and $\gamma$.
-In the first configuration, the critical value of the magnetic charge $q_c$ is determined considering the following values for $\gamma =0.35 M^{-1}$ and $\Lambda =0.05 M^{-2}$.
-Under such assumptions, the critical charge is found to be $q_c = 3.764 M$.
-Figure \ref{fig:qcrit_I} illustrates the behavior of the metric function \eqref{eq:A(r)_I} according to the previous assumptions, for three distinct charge values: $q > q_c$, $q = q_c$, and $q < q_c$.
+For Model I, we explore the critical values of $q$ and $a$.
+In the first configuration, the critical value of the magnetic charge $q_c$ is determined considering the following values for $a=3.0$, $\gamma = 0.5 M^{-1}$ and $\Lambda = 0.12 M^{-2}$.
+Under such assumptions, the critical charge is found to be $q_c = 9.234 M$.
+Figure \ref{fig:qcrit_I} illustrates the behavior of the metric function \eqref{eq:A(r)_I} according to the previous assumptions for three distinct charge values: $q > q_c$, $q = q_c$, and $q < q_c$.